open-o11y/opentelemetry-collector-o11y/exporter/cortexexporter/DESIGN.md

 component with.

 The Cortex exporter follows this pattern and has a configuration and a exporter.
-Its [configuration](./config.go) is the same as the upstream exporter, with the addition of a `AuthCfg` field specifying information for AWS Sig V4.
+Its [configuration](./config.go) is the same as the upstream exporter, with the addition of a `AuthSettings` field specifying information for AWS Sig V4.
-Its [factory](factory.go) is different from the upstream exporter's factory; the factory can process the `AuthCfg` field in configuration and create a `http.RoundTripper` that can sign each request.
+Its [factory](factory.go) is different from the upstream exporter's factory; the factory can process the `AuthSettings` field in configuration and create a `http.RoundTripper` that can sign each request.

 During application initialization, the Collector asks exporter builders, a service package component, for an implementation of the MetricExporter interface.
 Then, the exporter builder